 - Create and update data governance and data audit policies in keeping with the new rules

-- Identify new vendors and technology to support the new data regulation polices
+- Identify new vendors and technology to support the new data regulation policies

 - Configure capabilities to regularly test and audit data governance policies and controls

-“Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate.
+“Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of the processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller, and the processor, shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate.

 - Identify and assess the present nature of data security and backup against GDPR mandates

 - Pay special attention to recovery times objectives (RTO) and recovery point objectives (RPO)

 - Procure secure cloud data encryption solutions for GDPR-compliant backup and restore.